apache/sling-site/src/main/jbake/content/documentation/bundles/models.md

 In earlier versions of Sling Models the use of the annotation `@Inject` was suggested and documented; but over time it turned out that it had 2 major issues:

 * This injection iterated through all available injectors and injected the first non-null value provided by an injector.
 This lead to unpredictable behavior, although the order is well-defined.
-The addition of the `@Source` annotation did not really help.
+Also @Source would have helped but it was rarely used.
-* This iteration turned out to the performance bottleneck, especially if (optional) injections were not succesful, and then all other injectors have to be tried.
+* Also this turned out to be a performance bottleneck, especially if (optional) injections were not succesful, and then all other injectors have to be tried.

 For these reasons the injector-specific annotations have been created, and this documentation strongly recommends to use them.
 For the sake of completeness these discouraged annotations are still covered here briefly, but they should no longer be used.